 Work on yourself so you can feel better mentally, emotionally, and physically.
 Fixing what you don’t quite approve of in yourself and addressing internalized mental health issues and prejudices against yourself — while simultaneously being kind to yourself — can work wonders when it comes to increasing your sense of self-worth and self-confidence.

 So, you said “I love you” but got handed a rejection in return.
 If there is one thing we know about heartbreak and sadness, it is that distractions can work wonders.
-No, I am not asking you to stop dealing with the process entirely.
+No, I am not asking you to stop dealing with your emotions entirely.
 But focusing too much on it can drag you and your mental health down a deep, dark rabbit hole.

 Like in the case of everything else, balance is key.
 Deal with your feelings but also distract yourself when you feel yourself sinking.
 Pick up a new hobby.
-Learn crocheting.
-Volunteer at the local animal shelter and befriend the grumpy senior cat.
-Learn a new language or to play the guitar.
+Learn crocheting, Volunteer at the local animal shelter, and befriend the grumpy senior cat.
+Learn a new language or play the guitar.
 Channel your feelings.
 Work on your interests.
 Write the novel you had been meaning to — maybe the heartbreak will help you feel the emotions of your characters better.

 Basically, remind yourself of the things you like, the activities you enjoy, the things that have been gathering dust on your bucket list, and do them.
-And don’t just do them half-heartedly.
-Invest time and effort into it.
-And you will emerge from the experience a more sorted, self-aware person who knows how to handle rejection from a guy.
+But remember to not do them half-heartedly.
+Invest time and effort into it and you will emerge from the experience a more sorted, self-aware person who knows how to handle rejection from a guy.

 8. Don’t indulge in too much of anything

-Last but definitely not the least important thing to do, is to remember not to overindulge.
+Last but definitely not the least important thing to do is to remember not to overindulge.
 Invest in self-care but don’t empty your bank account while at it.
+Learn to love yourself.
 Take time off to go on a vacation but try not to put your job in jeopardy.
 Spend time with friends but don’t forget that both you and they have a life outside of your friendships.
 And definitely do not indulge in self-pity.